 Money is one of those things that’s easy.
 And I wasn’t born with a silver spoon in my mouth.
 I started my first job after college making just $20k annually.
 That’s not even enough to buy most cars now.

 Not having enough money isn’t a good enough reason to abandon a dream.
-You can be a digital nomad without a TON of money but it’s so much more fun to solve your money dilemmas before you set out on your digital nomad adventure.
+You can be a digital nomad without a TON of money but it’s so much more fun (and safer) to solve your money dilemmas before you set out on your digital nomad adventure.

 16. Health insurance is really important to you.

 It’s not just important to you.
 It’s important to just about everyone, especially for people who live in (or travel to) countries that don’t provide universal healthcare.

 Don’t let health insurance stop you from becoming a digital nomad.
 Check out these 10 best international healthcare companies.

 If you want to see the world (even if you only want to travel across the country) and that is your soul’s desire than nothing will stop you from hacking it as a digital nomad.
 Yes, there will be issues before you get started, and there will be issues during your digital nomad adventure (no matter how long it lasts).

 Whether you want to believe it or not, most people—no matter life circumstances and preferences—can hack it as digital nomads.
 For most of us, it’s just a matter of making the lifestyle choice and pursuing it with relentless passion.